history of the passage

 dick witts (francesco mellina / john nichols)

-tony joined the teardrops, and was replaced by lorraine's sister martine (bass) for live work, while dick continued to write new material for their debut album
+after an audience altercation at a london gig, tony quit the band, and joined ex-fall bandmates martin bramah and karl burns in the teardrops. tony was replaced by lorraine's sister martine hilton (bass) and john snowdon (vocals) for live work, while dick wrote enough material for their debut album

 lizzy, dick, andy and joe - 1980 (kevin cummins)

-still recovering, and in need of urgent help with promoting the album live, dick recruited joe mckechnie (drummer with activity minimal and modern eon), lizzy johnson (vocals) and andy wilson (guitarist with the spurtz)
+still recovering, and in need of help with promoting the album, dick recruited joe mckechnie (drummer with Liverpool bands activity minimal and modern eon), lizzy johnson (vocals), and andy wilson (guitarist with the spurtz, still in school)

-the passage started their own record label (night & day, published by dindisc/virgin), but only recorded one single, devils and angels, in december 1980, before lizzy left
+the passage formed their own record label (‘night & day’, to be published by dindisc/virgin), but had only recorded one single devils and angels (december 1980) when lizzy quit the following month

 joe, andy and dick - 1981 (francesco mellina / john nichols)

-a three-piece band again, they went back into the studio in february 1981, resulting in a single, a remake of troops out, and an album, for all and none
+a three-piece again, they went into the recording studio in february 1981. they emerged with a single, a remake of troops out, and their first "band" album for all and none

 andy, paul and dick - 1982 (tom sheehan)